 Is Hemp the Perfect Permaculture Crop?
 Final Thoughts

 In comparison with other crops, hemp has a relatively low environmental impact.
-It is easy to grow without chemical fertilizers and pesticides and could produce two harvests each year.
+It is easy to grow without chemical fertilizers and pesticides and could produce more than a single harvest each year.

 Moreover, hemp has numerous benefits for local ecosystems, including preventing soil erosion and increasing biodiversity.
 It also has a wide variety of commercial uses.

 The main disadvantages of hemp permaculture are the crop’s high nutrient requirements and legal complexities.